Bid Farewell to Split Ends: Expert Tips for Gorgeous, Healthy Hair

 What is the main cause of split ends?

-The main cause of split ends is damage to the hair shaft from factors like heat styling, chemical treatments, and environmental stressors.
+The main cause of split ends is damage to the hair shaft from factors such as heat styling, chemical treatments, and environmental stressors.
 Lack of moisture and improper hair care can also contribute to this common issue.

 Can you actually repair split ends?

 While you can't truly repair split ends, you can temporarily smooth and protect them with conditioners, serums, and hair oils.
-The best solution is to trim the split ends regularly to prevent further damage and promote healthier hair growth.
+The only solution to getting rid of split ends is to have your hair trimmed.

 How do I prevent split ends?

-To prevent split ends, regularly trim your hair every 6-8 weeks and use moisturizing products to keep your hair hydrated.
+Once the split ends have been removed with a haircut, take steps to prevent them from recurring by having regular trims every 6–8 weeks and using moisturizing products to keep your hair hydrated.
 Limit heat styling and opt for gentle detangling methods to minimize damage.

 What happens if you don't cut split ends?